-- Host: Enter the server's IP address or hostname.
-If you enter a hostname, make sure that a DNS server is specified under System > Network > IPv4 and IPv6. - Port: Enter the port number used by the FTP server.
-The default is 21. - Folder: Enter the path to the directory where you want to store files.
-If this directory doesn't already exist on the FTP server, you will get an error message when uploading files. - Username: Enter the username for the login. - Password: Enter the password for the login. - Use temporary file name: Select to upload files with temporary, automatically generated filenames.
-The files get renamed to the desired names when the upload completes.
-If the upload is aborted/interrupted, you don't get any corrupt files.
++ Add a recipient t: Click to add a recipient.
+Name: Enter a name for the recipient.Type: Select from the list: • FTP 🛈 - Ho ost: Enter the server's IP address or hostname.
+If you enter a hostname, make sure that a DNS server is ecified under System > Network > IPv4 and IPv6. rt: Enter the port number used by the FTP server.
+The default is 21. on Ider: Enter the path to the directory where you want to store files.
+If this directory doesn't already exist the FTP server, you will get an error message when uploading files. ername: Enter the username for the login. ssword: Enter the password for the login. fil yo te temporary file name: Select to upload files with temporary, automatically generated filenames.
+The es get renamed to the desired names when the upload completes.
+If the upload is aborted/interrupted, u don't get any corrupt files.
 However, you probably still get the temporary files.
-This way you know that all files that have the desired name are correct. - Use passive FTP: Under normal circumstances, the product simply requests the target FTP server to open the data connection.
-The device actively initiates both the FTP control and data connections to the target server.
-This is normally needed if there is a firewall between the device and the target FTP server.
+This way you know at all files that have the desired name are correct. da te passive FTP: Under normal circumstances, the product simply requests the target FTP server to open the ta connection.
+The device actively initiates both the FTP control and data connections to the target server. is is normally needed if there is a firewall between the device and the target FTP server. • HTTP is is normally needed if and a mental between the defice and the target in server. - UF RL: Enter the network address to the HTTP server and the script that will handle the request.
+For example, tp://192.168.254.10/cgi-bin/notify.cgi. ername: Enter the username for the login. ssword: Enter the password for the login. se oxy: Turn on and enter the required information if a proxy server must be passed to connect to the HTTP rver.
+HTTPS ht RL: Enter the network address to the HTTPS server and the script that will handle the request.
+For example, tps://192.168.254.10/cgi-bin/notify.cgi. lidate server certificate: Select to validate the certificate that was created by HTTPS server. ername: Enter the username for the login. ssword: Enter the password for the login. oxy: Turn on and enter the required information if a proxy server must be passed to connect to the HTTPS rver.
+Network st d network storage such as NAS (network-attached storage) and use it as a recipient to store files.
+The files in the Matroska (MKV) file format. ost: Enter the IP address or hostname for the network storage. are: Enter the name of the share on the host.
+Ider: Enter the path to the directory where you want to store files. ername: Enter the username for the login. - Pa ssword: Enter the password for the login. l